jesusjimsa/Study-on-Open-Data-Visualization/README.md

 Deliverables:

-- a technical report – available in Scholarly HTML format; the content will be equivalent to a document of 12—14 standard A4 pages;
+- a technical report – available in Scholarly HTML format; the content will be equivalent to a document of 12—14 standard A4 pages

-- a public GitHub repository of the original source-code examples available under an open source license;
+- a public GitHub repository of the original source-code examples available under an open source license
 - a public Website providing the interactive demos for all data visualization solutions.